eccentricdevotion/TARDIS/chameleon-arch.md

   - You are given random name
   - The Steve skin is applied
   - Your current Time Lord inventory and armour is saved, and you are given a new empty inventory
-2. Do stuff… like trick people, become a farmer or join a village…
+2. Do stuff... like trick people, become a farmer or join a village...
 3. Try to pilot your TARDIS :(
   - Unfortunately the TARDIS no longer recognises that you are a Time Lord so denies you access to the controls
-4. Try to select fob watch in hotbar, even if you can when you try to…
+4. Try to select fob watch in hotbar, even if you can when you try to...
 5. Right-click-AIR to ‘de-fob’
   - You can’t until the configured minimum ‘fobbed’ time requirement has been met